Last update: May 2020

 So what Superview does is capture footage in a 4:3 aspect ratio and stretch it to a 16:9 wide aspect ratio.
 How cool is that?
 This way you don’t end up with the 1440p footage which has those ugly black bars on the sides.
 It’s just like you would film holding your smartphone vertically instead of horizontally.

 Superview mode works great for shots where you (or your subject is close to the camera).
 So if you are filming yourself while skiing in Austria and you want to have more of the beautiful surroundings in the shot, not just your face, Superview is a great choice.

-Since we’re at it, for this kind of scenes – in which the subject stands still in the center of the shot for the whole time, you want to use something called spot meter.
-It’s a very useful GoPro feature which allows you to set the exposure based on a specific area in the shot (e.g. your face).
+Since we’re at it, for this kind of scene – in which the subject stands still in the center of the shot for the whole time, you want to use something called spot meter.
+It’s a very useful GoPro feature that allows you to set the exposure based on a specific area in the shot (e.g. your face).
 It will make a ton of difference in image quality.
 Give it a try.

 What is Linear Field of View

 Starting with the GoPro Hero5 we have available a new type of Field of View called Linear.
 The naming is pretty self-explanatory.

 This setting will basically cancel the fish-eye effect of the GoPro lenses.